Hanni Berger CEO JOYVIAL

 But hold on.
 Most career driven individuals tend to adopt a logical decision-making process, priding themselves in leaving feelings and emotions at the door.
 Well, it certainly appears that our subconscious mind overrides our calculated and rational thinking.
 Unless we continuously remind ourselves of what’s truly important in life, what life would look like if we didn’t have our health, and the amazing gains we can realize when taking proactive steps to thrive, our subconscious mind will override all rational.

-Living with these ailments can change your life and career in an instance, taking strain on your stamina and focus needed to succeed, not even considering the immense strain in puts on your wallet and the people around you.
+Being diagnosed with a preventable disease will change your life and career in an instance, taking strain on your stamina and focus needed to succeed, not even considering the immense strain it puts on your wallet and the people around you.
 Is it really worth the short-term gain?

-Start prioritizing yourself in 2018 and you’ll discover that you’ll get the best of both worlds - health and happiness, and the capacity to be there for all those that need you to live a long life…your company, your friends, you wife, your husband, your kids.
+Start prioritizing yourself and you’ll discover that you’ll get the best of both worlds - health and JOY, and the capacity to be there for all those that need you to live a long life.